Ar7ific1al/invokeai-retroizeinode/README.md

 - **Get Palette:** Get a color palette from an image
 - **Get Palette (Advanced):** Get a color palette from an image, with some advanced output options
 - **Bitize:** Convert the image to pure one-bit pixels (black and white)
+- **Halftone:** Give the image a halftone-like effect, either colored or grayscale
 - **Palettize:** Apply a color palette to images
 - **Pixelize:** Downsample and upsample images, giving them a pixelated look
 - **Quantize:** Reduce colors of an image, giving them that retro feel